GMAP/SPBench/INSTRUCTIONS.md

     - CPU usage (%)
     - Memory usage (KB)

-There are four OPTIONAL arguments you can select when running the 'exec' command:
+There are some OPTIONAL arguments you can select when running the 'exec' command:

+## For metrics:

 - `-monitor <time interval>`